No Medical Life Insurance Q&A

 Traditional Life Insurance: May take up to 6 weeks to receive full coverage.

-No Medical Life Insurance: Issuing a policy may take as little as 5 business days.
+No Medical Life Insurance: Issuing a policy may take as little as 24 hours.

 The quick issuing aspect of No Medical Life Insurance can help put your mind at ease, knowing that when you choose to get protected is when you will get protection.